AI policy development for a voluntary regulatory landscape.

 Whole-of-organisation boundaries

 Sets clear parameters for every employee on which AI tools are sanctioned, what data must never be entered, and when human review is mandatory.
-Covers data classification rules aligned to the 13 Information Privacy Principles, prohibited inputs including client data and iwi-sensitive information, and human-in-the-loop requirements for decisions affecting individuals.
+Covers data classification rules aligned to the 13 information privacy principles, prohibited inputs including client data and iwi-sensitive information, and human-in-the-loop requirements for decisions affecting individuals.

 Te Tiriti & Ethical AI Policy